globaleaks/whistleblowing-software/docs/REST-spec.md

 The modules would be part of a restricted group of elements:

-    TODO PUT HERE THE LIST OF EXTENDABLE ABSTRACT CLASS BECAUSE THEY ARE ALSO THE "CATEGORIES" WHERE A MODULE NEED TO FIT INTO
+    TODO PUT HERE THE LIST OF EXTENDABLE ABSTRACT CLASS BECAUSE THEY ARE ALSO THE "TYPES" WHERE A MODULE NEED TO FIT INTO

-and one of those keyword need to be requested in the REST interface.
+    and all of those keyword need to be requested in the REST interface, actually are:

+    "notification"
+    "delivery"
+    "inputfilter"
+    "tip"
+    "receiver"
+    "filestorage"
+    "databasestorage"

     :GET
         * Response: